Daejeon Metro: Line 1

 The track leads from Banseok Station in Yuseong-gu to Panam Station in Dong-gu.

 Line 2

 Line 2 has gone through a number of changes and proposals over the years, including making it a maglev modeled after the maglev in the National Science Museum.
 In 2015, a basic plan was established and the following year they announced the route, which included two demonstration routes that would later be connected, one in an urban area and one in a business area.
-It is still in the planning stage and is expected to open in 2027.
+It is currently under construction and is expected to open in 2028.
 Line 2 will be serviced as a tram.

+Chungcheong Metropolitan Railroad

+Chungcheong Metropolitan Railroad is planned to connect Chungcheongnam-do (Gyeryong-si, Nonsan-si), Chungcheongbuk-do (Okcheon-gun), and Sejong Special Self-Governing City with Daejeon Metropolitan City as the center.
+Services will be operated by Korail on the existing Gyeongbu Line(Sintanjin Station ~ Okcheon Station) and Honam Line(Ojeong Station ~ Ganggyeong Station).

+In December 2023, the first phase (Gyeryong-Sintanjin) section began construction.

+It is scheduled to open in 2027.

+Daejeon-Sejong-Chungbuk Metropolitan Railway (CTX)

+Daejeon-Sejong-Chungbuk Metropolitan Railway is planned to connect Daejeon, Sejong and Chungcheongbuk-do (Cheongju-si).
+It was originally planned to extend Daejeon Metro Line 1 to connect to Cheongju Airport via Banseok Station, Jochiwon Station, Osong Station, and downtown Cheongju.
+However, in January 2024, the existing plan was changed and separated into a completely new line (Chungcheong Train eXpress|CTX) connecting Daejeon Metro Line 1 Government Complex station to Cheongju Airport.

+It is scheduled to open in 2034.